Skip to content Accessibility statement

 Assessment and feedback

-For core modules you'll be assessed through group presentations, individual essays and group projects.
-Assessments for option modules may take a variety of formats, but are typically geared towards individual assessments such as essays and exams.
+For your core modules you'll be assessed through a group presentation, research report, public-facing blog, individual essay, your dissertation and in-seminar participation.
+These assessments reflect the degree's real-world orientation to prepare students well for their professional and civic lives.
+Assessments for option modules may take a variety of formats ranging from reflection to a podcast, but are typically geared towards individual assessments such as essays or exams.

 Careers and skills

-When you graduate, you'll be prepared for a range of careers in the private and public sectors in international and national non-governmental organizations, advocacy, journalism and the media and research and consultancy.
+When you graduate, you'll be prepared for a range of careers in the private and public sectors in international and national non-governmental organizations, advocacy, research and consultancy, journalism and the media.
 In these careers, you'll be able to draw on your knowledge of theoretical and practical debates in global development, your insights about global development that cut across disciplines, and the transferable skills you'll develop throughout the degree.

 Career opportunities